na-na-hi/renget/archive/qggn4.md

 She had to have to live in society, lest one got hurt.
 Rosethorn feels sick thinking about it now. *“Orochi is a strong girl, she can deal with her problems herself, right?”* The curse of their society, of bottling problems until they reach a breaking point.

 Everyone, including her family, must’ve thought the girl would make good use of her quirk’s name, “Headstrong Hydra”, to go through her problems and rise.
-After all, that girl was as close of a determinator as you can get with a sliver of sanity left.
+After all, the girl was as close of a determinator as you can get with a sliver of sanity left.

 She was crazy, but not reckless.
 This is why it came as a surprise to see her loafing around in class, ignoring everything around her.
 Until then, it was nothing out of the ordinary, all students have a point where they refuse to do anything in class for a time, it is a normal behavior.

-The surprise came when her father, Yamamoto Orochi, called Shiketsu asking **where** his daughter went.
+The surprise came when her father, Yamamoto Atsushi, called Shiketsu asking **where** his daughter went.
 Of course, Karaburan almost had a heart attack when hearing those words.
 The girl attended school and exited it, but hasn’t come home.

 While it is normal for others, Orochi never had shown this behavior to their family, not without calling before to warn them of anything she would be doing. *‘With a mother like Nabiki, I can’t blame her for always calling home.’*